Different Keys in SQL (Primary Key, Candidate Key, Foreign Key)

 - Alternate keys are those Candidate keys that were not chosen to be the Primary key of the table.

-- Composite key is a Candidate key that consists of more than one attribute.
+- A Composite key is a Candidate key with more than one attribute.

-- Foreign key is an attribute which is a Primary key in its parent table but is included as an attribute in the host table.
+- A Foreign key is an attribute that is a Primary key in its parent table but is included as an attribute in the host table.

 - Foreign keys may accept non-unique and null values.

-In this article, we covered the most common and widely used keys that any professionals looking to work with databases should know about.
+In this article, we understood the importance of keys in databases.
+We covered the most common and widely used SQL keys that any professional looking to work with databases should know about.
+We also saw how to implement each of those keys in SQL and understood the differences between each type of key.

-If you are someone who is looking to work with SQL in Python, then I suggest going through this article.
+If you are looking to work with SQL in Python, I suggest going through this article.
 Or if you are someone who is looking for some SQL techniques to employ for better data analysis, then you shouldn’t miss this great article.